utlib/collections-uoft/docs/documentation/metadata_elements.md

 ## rights_facet
 * **Data Type:** string
-* **Input Guidelines:** Enter the rights facet.
-This field is currently under review and needs a defined controlled vocabulary these across collections - should also map to IIIF Rights info - [https://iiif.io/api/cookbook/recipe/0008-rights/](https://iiif.io/api/cookbook/recipe/0008-rights/).
-See [https://collections.library.utoronto.ca/search/utarms-online](https://collections.library.utoronto.ca/search/utarms-online) for example of use.
+* **Input Guidelines:** Enter the rights facet term in this field (controlled vocabulary required) only if in use across your repository's collections.
+Note that this field is currently under review to define a specified controlled vocabulary list of terms that can be applied meaningfully across repositories' collections.
+Also should map to IIIF Rights info - [https://iiif.io/api/cookbook/recipe/0008-rights/](https://iiif.io/api/cookbook/recipe/0008-rights/).
+See [https://collections.library.utoronto.ca/search/utarms-online](https://collections.library.utoronto.ca/search/utarms-online) for example of this field in use.
 * **MODS Input Guidelines:** [https://www.loc.gov/standards/mods/userguide/accesscondition.html](https://www.loc.gov/standards/mods/userguide/accesscondition.html) with type="restriction on access" attribute
-* **Controlled Vocabulary:** consult with ITS as controlled vocabulary is still under review.
+* **Controlled Vocabulary:** consult with ITS as controlled vocabulary list of terms is still under review.
 Current suggested terms include: Public Domain ; Fair use ; Rights uncertain.
 * **Obligation:** optional
 * **Repeatable?:** no